Q. Can I use last year’s Annual Health and Medical Record with a physical conducted in August 2014 for a summer camp in June 2015?

 *Please Note if your form expires halfway through your week at camp, you must get an updated physical prior to your arrival.
 Forms are good until the end of the month unless it is on one of the older versions of the health form.

 Medical Record Reminder

 All physical forms require more than one signature and many blank spaces to complete.
 During check in our staff will check for the following:

 - Type of Form (Must be the current Health Form starting April 2015)

 - Any other conditions of which the health officer should be aware

 Physicals are merely an overview of a Scout’s health.
 Remember to ask Scouts how they’re feeling before they come to camp and take appropriate action.
 Don’t let a sick Scout ruin your troop’s stay.
 Scouts that miss camp due to illness that purchase the Travmark Camp Insurance or another Cancellation/ Interruption insurance are covered and will receive a refund from the insurance company.
 Be sure your scouting families know about this insurance and that the camp has a No Refund Policy.
 Illness, injury, and family emergencies happen, please advise your families on how to protect their investment.

-Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp and those that don’t should write “none” in spots on the Medical Record Form that requests insurance information.
+Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp.
+Parents should write “none” in spots on the Medical Record Form that requests insurance information.
 Failing to do so can greatly delay medical rechecks as most Scouts are not familiar with their medical insurance status.
-Scouts with Medical Insurance- Please be sure to both complete the appropriate sections of the Medical Record form with the correct information and attach a photocopy of the Scout’s Insurance card.

 Medication Stored by Unit